erjank/teaching/CONDUCT.md

 # Code of Conduct

-> To make clear what is expected, everyone participating in this class
+> To ensure a welcoming environment for all, we require everyone
-> is required to conform to the following Code of Conduct.
-This code
+> participating in our classes to conform to the Code of Conduct given
-> of conduct applies to all spaces managed by our group including, but
+> below.
+This code applies to all spaces managed by our group
-> not limited to, workshops, mailing lists, and online forums
+> including, but not limited to, workshops, mailing lists, and online
-> (including source code repositories).
-Workshop hosts are expected
+> forums (including source code repositories).
+We strongly recommend
-> to assist with enforcement of the Code of Conduct.
->
-> If you believe someone is violating the Code of Conduct we ask that
-> you report it to the course organizer and/or the course's hosts.
-> All reports will be kept confidential.
+> that anyone running workshops or classes of any kind choose and
+> publish a similar code so that everyone will know what is expected
+> of them and what to do when those expectations are not met.

 We are dedicated to providing a welcoming and supportive environment for all people, regardless of background or identity.
 However, we